Stellar Spectra Models Classification and Parameter Estimation Using Machine Learning Algorithms: Results and Discussion

-On Tables \ref{tab:ML Algorithms Class} and \ref{tab: RNN Class} we show the evaluation for different machine learning algorithms and neural networks.
-We measure the accuracy of the algorithms for the train and test process, and for the non-network algorithms we use the k-cross validations with a $k$=34, and for the networks we measure the train and validation loss in order to avoid over fitting and know how good the neural network is learning, on Table \ref{tab: RNN Class} we show the results obtained at the end of the learning journey.
-On Figures \ref{fig: RFC} and \ref{fig: RNNC} we show a comparison between the best ANNs results and the Random Forest Classifier that was the best ML algorithm with non network structure.
 In these two figures we can see as circles the real parameters for the "extra test" that we are doing with every algorithm, and the filled figures the parameters for the predicted models.
 On the right side, the Recurrent Neural Network, seems to have better results, since the predicted models are closest to the real ones, also the network can predict more variety of models, while the Random Forest apparently only predicts the most distinctive ones.
 One similar behavior is that both models have problems with models that represent stars with more than 70 solar masses, but the lack in the Random Forest is quite bigger, going from 19 solar masses to 85 without any prediction in between.

-For the classification task, we only show results for the two cases of simple recurrent networks, simple and multi-layer, even we develop other network structures as different LSTM networks.
-The reason is that the LSTM although it has been used to classify sequences of different systems and features, the ideal configuration to get the same results as the simple recurrent it has been a complicated task, and we keep exploring new structures for future work.
+For the classification task, we only show results for the two cases of simple recurrent network, simple and multi-layer, even though we develop other network structures as different LSTM networks.
+Setup the LSTM networks to get similar results as the recurrent networks have been a complicated task, but since this type of network has been used to classify systems where the input are sequences of complex features, we keep exploring new structures for future work.
+Even change the shape of the input data, like segmentation based on the levels of noise, can modify the performance of the network.